-The umpires together shall report the occurrence to the ICC Match Referee who shall take such action as is considered appropriate against the bowler concerned.
+The umpires together shall report the occurrence to the PCB Match Referee who

-41.9 Time wasting by the fielding side
+41.9Time wasting by the fielding side

-- 41.9.1 It is unfair for any fielder to waste time. - 41.9.2 If either umpire considers that the progress of an over is unnecessarily slow, or time is being wasted in any other way, by the captain of the fielding side or by any other fielder, at the first instance the umpire concerned shall: - if the ball is in play, call and signal Dead ball.
+41.9.1 It is unfair for any fielder to waste time.

+41.9.2 If either umpire considers that the progress of an over is unnecessarily slow, or time is being wasted in any other way, by the captain of the fielding side or by any other fielder, at the first instance the umpire concerned shall shall then
-- inform the other umpire of what has occurred.

-The bowler's end umpire shall then:
+- if the ball is in play, call and signal Dead ball. - inform the other umpire of what has occurred.
+The bowler's end umpire

-- warn the captain of the fielding side, indicating that this is a first and final warning. - inform the batsmen of what has occurred. - 41.9.3 If either umpire considers that there is any further waste of time in that innings by any fielder, the umpire concerned shall: - if the ball is in play, call and signal Dead ball. - inform the other umpire of what has occurred.
+- warn the captain of the fielding side, indicating that this is a first and final warning. - inform the batsmen of what has occurred.

+41.9.3 If either umpire considers that there is any further waste of time in that innings by any fielder, the umpire concerned shall

+- if the ball is in play, call and signal Dead ball. - inform the other umpire of what has occurred.